Healthiest Countries 2020

 - Causes of death

-Other countries that ranked high for health include Iceland, Switzerland, Singapore and Australia.
+Other countries that ranked high for health include Italy, Iceland, Japan and Switzerland.
 Factors including outdoor activities and exercise, high-quality health care and healthy diets are just a few of the things that contribute to these nations’ healthier lifestyles and higher life expectancies.